-Baymard Institute’s most recent survey found that more than 69% of online shopping carts are abandoned.
-This means that for every 10 people who add your products to their shopping cart, only three are likely to purchase.
-Cart abandoners back out for a variety of reasons: It could be they’re swayed by a slow website, indecisiveness, hidden costs, distractions, or even forgetfulness.
+According to Statista, a total of 76.9% of online shopping carts were abandoned in 2017.
+This means that for every 10 people who add your products to their shopping cart, only two to three actually make the purchase.
+Cart abandoners back out for a variety of reasons: It could be they’re swayed by a slow website or frustrating transaction experience, hidden costs added at the last minute, finding better pricing from competitors, or simply wanting to shop around or getting distracted.

 When to send: One hour after cart abandonment

-This email draws many users back in immediately: According to Business Insider, these emails average an impressive 40% open rate and 20% click-through rate.
+This email draws many users back in right away: According to Business Insider, these emails average an impressive 40% open rate and 20% click-through rate.

 It’s important to send this email as quickly as possible in hopes of reaching the abandoner during the same internet session.
 However, because the response time is within an hour of cart abandonment, it’s imperative that you do not attempt a hard sell.
 The first email should remind and assist the abandoners; anything more and you risk annoying or scaring off potential customers.